mattjlewis/diozero/docs/docs/7_performance/1_GraalVM.md

 Switching to a Pi4 with 8GB RAM and the native image command completed successfully for the `GpioPerfTest` sample application.

-I haven't attempted to cross-compile via a qemu image running on a desktop / laptop.
+See [QEMU aarch64](../8_internals/7_qemuaarch64.md) for instructions on cross-compiling using a QEMU image running on a desktop / laptop.

 ## Install GraalVM into /usr/lib/jvm